Pennsylvania Non-Disclosure Agreement

 A Non-Disclosure Agreement typically covers the following matters:

-- The information that is considered confidential,
+- Information that is considered confidential,

 - The information that is not considered confidential,

-- The terms of the agreement,
+- Terms of the agreement,

 - The jurisdiction of the contract.